Cyber Essentials is a Government scheme that helps organisations to guard against common cyber threats and demonstrate commitment to cyber security.

 - As a prerequisite of a Cyber Insurance policy.

+The size of the organisation will determine how long certification takes.
 From start date to certification, the following timescales should be expected:

 - Cyber Essentials = 10 to 21 days

 - Cyber Essentials Plus = 21 days

 - IASME Cyber Assurance Level 1 = 28 days (assumes Cyber Essentials has been awarded)

 - IASME Cyber Assurance Level 2 = 50 days (assumes Cyber Essentials Plus and IASME have been awarded)

 We always do our best to get the Cyber Essentials assessment results back to you as quickly as possible.
 It usually takes us 1 – 3 working days from the time you submit your assessment.
 If you have a tight deadline please let us know and we can try to fast-track your assessment.

 - CE, CE+ & IASME Cyber Assurance Level 1 certificates are valid for 12 months.

 - IASME Cyber Assurance Level 2 certificates are valid for 36 months providing that you renew IASME Level 1 each year.

 None.
 Nominally, Cyber Essentials Plus and IASME Gold certification require on-site face-to-face visits.
 During the COVID-19 pandemic the National Cyber Security Centre has made special dispensation that these assessments can be carried out using remote tools.